Sodalite Properties, Facts and Photos

 A deposit of exceptionally fine-grade sodalite has recently been discovered in Quebec, Canada.
 A few polished stones from this locality are beginning to appear on the market.

-Sodalite, a Royal Stone
+Sodalite: A Royal Stone

 It's widely reported that in 1901, during a visit to Canada, the Prince and Princess of Wales, who later became King George V and Queen Mary, fell in love with sodalite.
-They subsequently had one hundred and thirty tons shipped to the UK.
+They subsequently had one hundred thirty tons shipped to the UK.

-Not long after they visited Canada, the deposit where sodalite was mined became known as the Princess Sodalite Quarry.
+Not long after the Prince and Princess of Wales visited Canada, the deposit where sodalite was mined became known as the Princess Sodalite Quarry.

 The Princess of Wales subsequently gave the future King George V a letter opener with a sodalite handle and gold blade.
 It also featured other crystals and a crown at the top of the handle.